 The opening date is not yet fixed but it should be very late this year or early 2017.
 I do not know where it will be.

-The first independent lounge in Terminal 5, Aspire, opened last year.
+The first independent lounge in Terminal 5, Club Aspire, opened last year – click for our latest review.
 This can be accessed via a Priority Pass card or by booking in advance for cash.
 Whilst filling a much needed gap in the market, the site is small and capacity is limited to around 40 people.

 I was hoping that the success of the Aspire facility would convince the airport that a larger independent lounge would make sense and it seems that they have agreed.
 This will be especially welcome news for British Airways travellers who can no longer retain access to the BA lounges following the reduction in tier point earning brought in last year.